aadib2/sports-data-dashboard/README.md

 # 🏈 NFL Data Dashboard

+**This web app**:

-**This web app: Dynamically displays up to date NFL game information from the past 7 days (week) in the form of a dashboard with team name and conference dynamic filtering.
+Dynamically displays up to date NFL game information from the past 7 days (week) in the form of a dashboard with team name and conference dynamic filtering.
 Includes summary statistics for the finished games and chart visualizations.
-Additonally, a new detail view was developed to view more details about each game and players and allow for more navigation through the site!**
+Additonally, a new detail view was developed to view more details about each game and players and allow for more navigation through the site!

 *Note: This is an expansion of an app created whilst in CodePath's WEB 102 course*

+### Work In Progress:
+Integrating FastAPI backend and setting up database for optimized data retrieval

+### Future Work:
+Integrating ML algorithm for team win probabilities

 ## Required Features